jkerai1/EncryptedAndroidD2D/README.md

 # EncryptedAndroidD2D

-This was an android application (written in Java) I made to have an encrypted chat using a protocol of my choosing using Wi-Fi Direct.

 The aim of this project is to create a mobile phone application which will allow two users to communicate securely using Wi-Fi Direct.
 This would allow for communication without a server.
 This would stop traffic being routed through the internet, eliminating any attacker who is not in the